 The provision of water and toilets will ensure a healthier environment

 Defecating in open fields, bushes and bodies of water, is widely practiced in Nigeria.
-Indeed, the country is one huge field, where people defecate without shame and without taking into consideration the impact of their actions on the health of others.
+The country reportedly has over 46 million people defecating in the open, making it the second largest in the world.
+A recent poll conducted by NOIPolls acknowledged the prevalence of the practice and the challenge of access to sanitation facilities.
+Indeed, Nigeria is one huge field, where people defecate without shame and without taking into consideration the impact of their actions on their health and that of others.
 In many rural communities, people still build houses without provisions for toilets, or as the case may be, latrines, where waste can be emptied without others coming into contact with it.
 In the urban centres, such cases are also pervasive.
 In many of our so-called modern cities, people use the outdoors as bathrooms and toilets.
 Many walkways and nearby bushes reek of urine and decaying faecal matter.

 The provision of water and toilets are verifiable measures in fighting poverty and diseases.
-Even the modest efforts in the campaign against open defecation in some communities in Ekiti are already yielding good results.
-“We have brought improvement to 250 towns and communities in ODF by providing 10 toilets per public,” said Mohsena Islam, UNICEF/EU water sanitation and hygiene specialist.
+Even the modest efforts in the campaign against open defecation in some communities in Ekiti State sometimes ago are yielding good results.
+“We have brought improvement to 250 towns and communities in Open Defecation- Free by providing 10 toilets per public,” said Mohsena Islam, UNICEF/EU water sanitation and hygiene specialist.
 “We have also provided technical supports in 313 communities for them to know various ways to build and take ownership of low cost latrines and how to repair them in case of damage.”

-We therefore call on governments, at every level, to invest more in the provision of water and public toilets, and create awareness on the dangers of open defecation.
-As Ban Ki-moon, the United Nations secretary general once declared, sanitation is a vital tool for improving the lives of millions of the poorest people.
+That is why levels of government, as proclaimed by the new order, should invest more in the provision of water and public toilets, and create awareness on the dangers of open defecation.
+As Ban Ki-moon, former United Nations secretary general once declared, sanitation is a vital tool for improving the lives of millions of the poorest people.